 Successful graduates are eligible to sit for the dietetic technician registration exam.
-This exam is administered through the Commission on Dietetic Registration of the ADA.
-Employment opportunities exist in medical centers, hospitals, extended care facilities, foodservice contract companies, educational feeding programs and community health programs.
-Graduates may also enroll in bachelor's degree programs at various senior colleges.
-Membership in the American Dietetic Association and the Dietary Managers Association is also available to program graduates.
+This exam is administered through the Commission on Dietetic Registration of the Academy of Nutrition and Dietetics.
+Employment opportunities exist in medical centers, hospitals, extended care facilities, foodservice contract companies, child nutrition programs, and community health programs.
+Graduates may also enroll in baccalaureate degree programs at various senior colleges.
+Membership in the Academy of Nutrition and Dietetics and the Dietary Managers Association is also available to program graduates.